-On the consummation of the Business Combination, we recorded a liability related to the Private Warrants of \$9.6 million (as restated and discussed in Note 1), with an offsetting entry to additional paid-in capital.
-On March 31, 2022, the fair value of the Private Warrants increased to \$10.4 million (as restated and discussed in Note 1), with the loss on fair value change recorded in the condensed consolidated statement of comprehensive loss for the three months ended March 31, 2022.
+On the consummation of the Business Combination, we recorded a liability related to the Private Warrants of \$9.2 million, with an offsetting entry to additional paid-in capital.
+On March 31, 2022, the fair value of the Private Warrants decreased to \$6.6 million, with the gain on fair value change recorded in the condensed consolidated statement of comprehensive loss for the three months ended March 31, 2022.

-Similarly, on the consummation of the Business Combination, we recorded a liability related to the Public Warrants of \$16.3 million, with an offsetting entry to additional paid-in capital.
-On March 31, 2022, the fair value of the Public Warrants decreased to \$11.2 million with the gain on the change in fair value of derivative warrant liabilities recorded in the condensed consolidated statement of comprehensive loss for the three months ended March 31, 2022.
+Similarly, on the consummation of the Business Combination, we recorded a liability related to the public warrants of \$16.3 million, with an offsetting entry to additional paid-in capital.
+On March 31, 2022, the fair value of the Private Warrants decreased to \$11.2 million with the gain on fair value change recorded in the condensed consolidated statement of comprehensive loss for the three months ended March 31, 2022.